 Hong Kong Adventist College is registered as a post-secondary institution with the Education Bureau of Hong Kong (Registration Number: E.D.
 1/28221/60).
-The Andrews University affiliated programs Bachelor of Arts in Religion (Registration No. 261684), Bachelor of Science in Health and Fitness (Registration No. 261895), and Bachelor of Science in Psychology (Registration No. 261680) are registered under the Non-local Course Registry as non-local bachelor degrees.
+The Andrews University affiliated programs: BA in Religion (Registration No. 261684), BHS in Wellness with an Emphasis in Fitness (Registration No. 262891), BS in Psychology (Registration No. 261680), and AS in General Business (Registration No. 262892) are registered under the Non-local Course Registry as non-local bachelor degrees.